iamFear/iamFear/README.md

 <h1 align="center">Hello World!
 I'm Daniel.</h1>
-<h3 align="center">Im a 18 years old coder, businessman and investor, who loves to share his passions and knowledges with the world.
+<h3 align="center">I'm a 18 years old coder, businessman and investor, who loves to share his passions and knowledges with the world.
 Feel free to use all the information in this profile, enjoy it and have fun! 😆</h3>

 - 🌱 I’m currently learning: **Full stack development with MERN stack.**